 A peaceful yet wonderful town in southern Mexico, San Cristobal de las Casas, also known by its indigenous Tzotzil name, Jovel, is located in the Central Highlands region of the Mexican state of Chiapas where, believe it or not, you can find a REAL winter with cold temperatures.

-Ready to explore some of the best things to do in San Cristobal my wonder friends?
-Here we go and I wish you a wonderful 2018!!!
+Ready to explore some of the best things to do and see in San Cristobal my wonder friends?

-7 Wonderful Things to Do in San Cristobal de las Casas #01: Walk Aimlessly Around the City Without a Map
+The 7 Best Things to Do and See in San Cristobal de las Casas

 San Cristobal de las Casas is, in broad terms, a very lively town, largely inhabited by indigenous peoples with an interesting cultural flair due to centuries of colonial heritage.